optimade-maker: Automated generation of interoperable materials APIs from static datasets: Results

 \subsection{Data transformation pipelines for the CSD and ICSD}

 In addition to providing API access to archived data, the tools developed in \texttt{optimade-maker} have been used to provide API access to rolling snapshots of continuously updated databases.
 Two such live databases are the Cambridge Structural Database (CSD) \cite{Groom2016} and the Inorganic Crystal Structure Database (ICSD) \cite{Bergerhoff1983, zagorac_recent_2019}.
 The CSD contains a "complete record of all published organic and metal-organic small molecule crystal-structures" \cite{Groom2016}, curated by experts and deposited either directly or via journal publication.
 The ICSD contains "a near exhaustive list of known inorganic crystal structures published since 1913" \cite{zagorac_recent_2019}, primarily derived from diffraction data but increasingly including published theoretical structures.
 As pioneers of data-driven science, both databases have been curated since the 1970s and now contain approximately 1.4 million and 327,000 entries, respectively.
 However, as commercial databases, programmatic access is limited to license holders and requires bespoke software.
+OPTIMADE makes no requirement that data conforming to it be open or freely available; this benefits users and database providers as tools written to target commercial (or otherwise closed) datasets that conform to OPTIMADE should also automatically work on open datasets, and vice versa, preventing further fragmentation of the ecosystem.

 The UK's Physical Sciences Data Infrastructure (PSDI) \cite{PSDI_URL}, following the former Physical Sciences Data Service, provides access to both the CSD and ICSD to UK academics through a combined license.
 PSDI identified the need for materials API standardisation to enable cross-search of data resources that they collect, aggregate and curate and decided upon OPTIMADE as the enabling technology.